iotaledger/wasp/tools/local-setup/README.md

 # Local Setup

 This Directory contains a Docker-based setup to run your own Wasp development setup.

 ## Usage

 ### Starting

+**Note** You need to build the wasp container using `build_container.sh` if you're on Mac/Linux or `build_container.cmd` on windows so that the `wasp` version is properly set.

 Run `docker-compose up` to start the setup.

 ### Stopping

 Press `Ctrl-C` to shut down the setup, but don't press it twice to force it.
 Otherwise, you can corrupt the Hornet database.

 You can also shut down the setup with `docker-compose down` in a new terminal.

 ### Reset

 Run `docker-compose down --volumes` to shut down the nodes and to remove all databases.

 ### Recreation

 If you made changes to the Wasp code and want to use it inside the setup, you need to recreate the Wasp image.

 Run `docker-compose build`